CallumWilkinson/2D-game-speedyboi/README.md

-# 2D-game
+# 2D-game - Speedyboi

 This is my first game made in unity.

-It is a 2D jumping game where the player's goal is to jump on the platforms to get to the campfire.
+The player's goal is to jump on the platforms to get to the campfire.
+When the player makes contact with the campfire, they progress to the next level where their physics become more and more difficult to handle.